Rohitc2001/C-Mini-Projects/README.md

 # C-Mini-Projects
-Here , are some basic c programming  projects .
+Here , are some basic c and c++ programming  projects .